-If you want to know what RedShelf is and how to use it, you came to the right site.
+You came to the right site if you want to know what RedShelf is and how to use it.
 Please read our full RedShelf review before signing up.

 What is RedShelf?

 RedShelf is an online textbook company.
 The online platform offers almost one million digital textbooks from over 400 publishers.
 Students can rent or purchase their books at a price up to 80% below print prices.
 RedShelf has contracts with several top textbook publishing companies making them a top contender in the textbook world.
 RedShelf seems to be leading the way in transferring college textbooks to digital sources and is loaded with powerful study tools.

 The dynamic study tools help make RedShelf stand above other textbook companies.
 RedShelf lets the user highlight text and take notes.
 You can send the highlighted text and notes to friends with built-in collaborative features.
 Another study feature is that RedShelf will efficiently and quickly define unfamiliar words.
 You can have the book read aloud to you and choose the voice and pace.

 RedShelf has a creative side that encourages studying as well.
 You can create flashcards as you read, which is beneficial for studying after reading.

 You can also build study guides to review and study for tests.
 RedShelf will allow you to print select pages to learn when you are offline.
 Finally, RedShelf gives you the ability to cite in the MLA format easily properly.
 This is beneficial when citing the textbook as a source in a paper.

 How Does RedShelf Work?

 The most common way to use RedShelf is as an individual.

 First, you go to RedShelf and search for the textbook or resource you are looking for.
 You can search using the ISBN, title, or keywords.
 Once you search for the textbook or resource, you can go through the list that comes up until you find the one that matches your needs.
 When you click on the book you need, the features included will pop up.